zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 SSL_SERVER_DN_MATCH=yes
 ```

-- Now you can connect with applications

-To connect to your ATP database for building an application you can test with:
+Run the sample Java app to test connectivity to your ATP instance as,

 ```